JordanMicahBennett/EINSTEIN-BLACK-HOLE-PHOTOGRAPH-ENHANCEMENT/README.md

 https://www.nationalgeographic.com/science/2019/04/first-picture-black-hole-revealed-m87-event-horizon-telescope-astrophysics/

 Intriguingly Katie used machine learning to help reveal said black hole.
 Notably, Katie is not a trained astrophysicist, however her creativity has contributed, and the power of machine learning, has yet again produced extraordinary results.
+I ponder, is her work Nobel Prize worthy?

 https://en.wikipedia.org/wiki/Katie_Bouman#Research_and_career